 A variety of different threshold mechanisms were considered for use in determining the presence of anomalies, including a single threshold value, $\theta$, such that if $Z>\theta$ for any Z-value then the data would be labeled anomalous.
-Ultimately, this single threshold value approach was found to not offer robust performance when deployed on datasets originating from outside the training data, and often led to all data incorrectly being labeled as anomalous.
-A more robust method was therefore derived and employed which looked for large gaps in the Z-score distribution to indicate the presence of anomalies.
-This \textit{gap-score} method works in the following way.
-First, all Z-score values are calculated within a given LS.
+Ultimately, this single threshold value approach was found to not offer robust performance and instead led to an increased false positive rate (FPR) when deployed on datasets originating from outside the training data.
+Instead, a \textit{gap-score} method was employed which identified large gaps in the Z-score distribution to indicate the presence of anomalies.
+For this method, all Z-score values are calculated within a given LS.
 The Z-score distribution is then normalized to the largest Z-score value, $Z_{1}$, so that the distribution is bounded between $(0,1]$, and the distribution is ordered in ascending order.
 The gap-score, $G$, is calculated as:

 where $Z_{2}$ is the second largest Z-score value.
 For any $G$ value greater than $G_0$ the LS is labeled as anomalous, where $G_0$ is a detection parameter that can be optimized for specific use cases.
 The use of only the two largest Z-score values in the gap-score calculation is due to only single anomalies per LS being considered in this work.
 However, the same technique can easily be extrapolated to the presence of multiple simultaneous anomalies by simply calculating $G$ between each sequential pair of ordered Z-score values and identifying any LS with $G>G_0$ as being anomalous.
-In order to understand why this technique leads to improved results, Fig.~\ref{fig:Z_score_distributions} shows the normalized Z-score distribution for a variety of different scenarios, including a well-performing model deployed on non-anomalous data (top left), anomalous data (top right), and a degraded model deployed on anomalous data (bottom).
+Fig.~\ref{fig:Z_score_distributions} shows the normalized Z-score distribution for a variety of different scenarios including a well-performing model deployed on non-anomalous data (top left), deployed on anomalous data (top right), and a degraded model deployed on anomalous data (bottom).
 Both the well-performing model deployed on non-anomalous data and the degraded model deployed on anomalous data produce similar distributions, neither of which would be labeled as anomalous.
-This tendency for a degraded model to label all data as non-anomalous helps reduce the False Positive Rate (FPR), while a single well-performing model within the overall ensemble of models reduces the False Negative Rate (FNR).
+This tendency for a degraded model to label all data as non-anomalous helps reduce the FPR, while a single well-performing model within the overall ensemble of models reduces the False Negative Rate (FNR).